BSocSc Sociology / Overview

 - Develop the skills to analyse and interpret today's social developments and problems and carry out your own sociological investigations.

-- Study abroad for a semester, apply for a paid internship through Manchester's Q-Step programme or complete a professional placement.
+- You can apply in Year 2 to study for a year abroad, apply for a paid internship through Manchester's Q-Step programme, or complete a professional placement.

 Policy on additional costs